Strong accessibility for finitely presented groups: Dunwoody/Delzant-Potyagailo resolution

-All complexes in the sequel are at most two-dimensional.
-A \cw--complex is \emph{triangular} if all two-cells have at most three sides.
-Let $H$ be a finitely generated group with a slender hierarchy $\HH$.
-For $G<H$, an $\HH$--complex for $G$ is a connected two-dimensional triangular complex $X$ with $H^1(X,\zee_2)=0$, $X/G$ compact, and slender or $\HH$--elliptic cell stabilizers.
-An $\HH$--complex is \emph{nonelementary} if it contains a triangle, and is elementary if it doesn't.
+\begin{definition}[$\HH$--complex] Let $H$ be a finitely generated group with a hierarchy $\HH$ over a class of groups $\mathcal{C}$.
+For $G<H$, an $\HH$--complex for $G$ is a connected simplicial complex $X$ with $H^1(X,\zee_2)=0$, $X/G$ compact, and with cell stabilizers in $\mathcal{C}$ or $\HH^{\infty}$.
+An $\HH$--complex is \emph{nondegenerate} if it contains a triangle, and is \emph{degenerate} if it doesn't.

-We follow~\cite{dp} in making a sequence of reductions to $\HH$--complexes.
-If $X$ contains a cell $e$ which is attached to a single vertex of $X^{(0)}$ then collapse connected components $G\cdot e$ to points.
-Iterate until there are no loops or spheres.
-Suppose that $X$ has a bigon (a $2$--cell with two edges).
-Let $\GG$ be the graph with a vertex for each bigon and an edge between two vertices if they're contained in the same bigon.
-Let $Y$ be a subcomplex of $X$ corresponding to a connected component of $\GG$.
-The subcomplex $Y$ has two vertices since $X$ has no spheres.
-Collapse all bigons in $Y$ to an edge $h_Y$, likewise for all translates of $Y$.
-Then $\fix(h_Y)$ is contained in the stabilizer of the endpoints of $h_Y$, which are either slender or $\HH$--elliptic.
-If $\stab(h_Y)$ is not slender then collapse connected components of the union of translates of $h_Y$ to points.
-Repeat.